jameslee-m/hve-agent-with-mcp/docs/plan.md

 - For response formats look for Content Understanding Documentation in Microsoft Docs.
 - Additionally, the server also should have a tool that can list the sample documents found in `data/`.
 - Use the FastMCP framework to create the MCP server
-- have the MCP server run in a separate process which the chat bot can then connect to
 - create in `src/mcp_server/`

 ### Chatbot